His Holiness the Dalai Lama

-Director Rinchen Khando Choegyal, is a former Minister of Education in the Tibetan Government-in-Exile, founding President of the Women’s Tibetan Association, and sister-in-law of His Holiness the Dalai Lama.
+Rinchen Khando Choegyal, Founding Director and Special Advisor, is a former Minister of Education in the Tibetan Government-in-Exile, founding President of the Tibetan Women’s Association, and sister-in-law of His Holiness the Dalai Lama.
 She resides in Dharamsala.

-Co-Director Elizabeth Napper, PhD., a scholar of Tibet and Tibetan Buddhism, is author of Dependent-Arising and Emptiness, translator and editor of Mind in Tibetan Buddhism, and co-editor of Kindness, Clarity and Insight, by His Holiness the Dalai Lama.
-She divides her time between Dharamsala and the U.S.
+Elizabeth Napper, Ph.D., U.S. Founder and Board Chair, is a scholar of Tibet and Tibetan Buddhism, author of Dependent-Arising and Emptiness, translator and editor of Mind in Tibetan Buddhism, and co-editor of Kindness, Clarity and Insight by His Holiness the Dalai Lama.

 Board of Directors

 The Tibetan Nuns Project is comprised of two sister organizations.
 All of our program work takes place in northern India, where our office is located within the Dolma Ling complex.
 Our program work is governed by our Board of Directors in India.
 In the U.S., the Tibetan Nuns Project is a registered non-profit with 501(c) tax status that conducts fundraising and outreach work in North America and operates under the governance of its own Board of Directors.

 - Robin Groth, Member